Pylons/pyramid/docs/designdefense.rst

 Having context-sensitive declarative security for individual objects in the object graph is simply required for this class of application.
 Other frameworks save for Zope just do not have this feature.
-This is one of the primary reasons that :mod:`pyramid` was actually written.
+This is one of the primary reasons that :app:`Pyramid` was actually written.

-If you don't like this, it doesn't mean you can't use :mod:`pyramid`.
+If you don't like this, it doesn't mean you can't use :app:`Pyramid`.
 Just ignore this feature and avoid configuring an authorization or authentication policy and using ACLs.
-You can build "Pylons-1.X-style" applications using :mod:`pyramid` that use their own security model via decorators or plain-old-imperative logic in view code.
+You can build "Pylons-1.X-style" applications using :app:`Pyramid` that use their own security model via decorators or plain-old-imperative logic in view code.

 Pyramid Is Too Big
 ------------------

-"The :mod:`pyramid` compressed tarball is almost 2MB.
+"The :app:`Pyramid` compressed tarball is almost 2MB.
 It must be enormous!"

 No.  We just ship it with test code and helper templates.
 Here's a